-An app’s API key can be found after selecting “Admin” tab and then “Manage / Apps” on the left hand navigtion within the Flurry portal.
+An app’s API key can be found after selecting “Admin” tab and then “Manage / Apps” on the left hand navigation within the Flurry portal.
 All you apps are listed.
-The information about each app provided is: the API key, last reported app version, the highest version of the Flurry SDK used and the reported number of Flurry sessions for that app verison.
+The information about each app provided is: the API key, last reported app version, the highest version of the Flurry SDK used and the reported number of Flurry sessions for that app version.

 Does Flurry offer any APIs?
 How do I access them?
 And what is my app’s API access code?¶

-Flurry offers a number of APIs.
-Information about what they are and how to access them can be found here: APIs
+Flurry offers two APIs.
+Information about what they are and how to access them can be found here:

 How much does Flurry Analytics cost?¶